miraisolutions/secretsanta/README.md

 Note that this file also exposes a webhook URL into Slack, which ideally shouldn't be shared publicly.

 Leave the virtual environment with the command `deactivate`.

+##### autodoc notes
+For Sphinx/autodoc to work, the docstrings must of course be written in correct reStructuredText.
+You can then use all of the usual Sphinx markup in the docstrings, and it will end up correctly in the documentation.
+Together with hand-written documentation, this technique eases the pain of having to maintain two locations for documentation, while at the same time avoiding auto-generated-looking pure API documentation.

+For more on autodoc see <http://sphinx.pocoo.org/ext/autodoc.html>.

+The main autodoc features I use are:

+    .. automodule:: <module_name>
+    .. autoclass:: <class_name> and
+    .. autofunction:: <function_name>

+The key to using these features is the :members: attribute.
+If:

+    You don’t include it at all, only the docstring for the object is brought in:
+    You just use :members: with no arguments, then all public functions, classes, and methods are brought it that have docstring.
+    If you explictly list the members like :members: fn0, class0, _fn1 those explict members are brought.

+We’ll examine these points in the full example "Full Code Example" (<https://pythonhosted.org/an_example_pypi_project/sphinx.html>).